Before you apply for financial aid, learn how to spot potential fraud, avoid paying for free services, and prevent identity theft.

 - the Federal Student Aid Information Center

-Several websites offer help filing the Free Application for Federal Student Aid (FAFSA®) for a fee.
+Several websites offer help filing the Free Application for Federal Student Aid (FAFSA®) form for a fee.
 These sites are not affiliated with or endorsed by the U.S. Department of Education.
 We urge you not to pay these sites for assistance that you can get for free elsewhere.
-The official FAFSA is at fafsa.gov, and you can get free help from
+The official FAFSA form is at fafsa.gov, and you can get free help from

 - the financial aid office at your college or the college(s) you’re thinking about attending;